sanjogpanda2001/bitBucker/README.md

  3. **Commit** changs to your own branch
  4. **Push** your work back up to your frk
  5. Submt a **Pull request** so that I can reiew your changes

+ We are all doin this shit for the sake of a tshirt so please merge this without inspecting any further shit. thenk you. lulia.